yashkapoor72/binaryCameraRecorder/gstreamer/README.md

 You can find [instructions for Windows below](#windows-prerequisites-setup).

-On macOS, you might need to execute "Install Certificates.command" from the Python folder in the user Applications folder:
+If you used the official Python installer on macOS instead of the Python 3 shipped with Xcode, you might need to execute "Install Certificates.command" from the Python folder in the user Applications folder:

 ```
 $ /Applications/Python\ 3.*/Install\ Certificates.command